Solana Beach Says Goodbye to Plastic Bags

-Shoppers in Solana Beach, California had their first taste of life free from single use plastic shopping bags, and as would be expected the responses from shoppers ran the gamut.
-Some shoppers simply packed up their purchase in the reusable grocery bags they purchased while others were irritated that plastic bags were not available and paper bags would set them back 10 cents each.
-Solana Beach is the first city in San Diego County to ban plastic bags and they are following in the steps of 44 other California cities who have already banned these environmental hazards.
+Shoppers in Solana Beach, California had their first taste of life free from single-use plastic shopping bags, and as would be expected the responses from shoppers ran the gamut.
+Some shoppers simply packed up their purchases in the reusable grocery bags they purchased while others were irritated that plastic bags were not available and paper bags would set them back 10 cents each.
+Solana Beach is the first city in San Diego County to ban plastic bags and they are following in the steps of 44 other California cities that have already banned these environmental hazards.
 By some estimates stores in the state of California give out 19 billion plastic bags a year and a mere 5 percent are recycled.
-At this rate the folks in Solana Beach felt they had to do something and that is how this ban came to be.
+At this rate, the folks in Solana Beach felt they had to do something and that is how this ban came to be.

 Arguments against the Ban